-Vergam Dental Surgery is owned by the Registered Manager9 who also acted as the Responsible Individual10 and the principle dentist.
-The Registered Manager is supported by a wider team of clinical and non-clinical staff.
+Guys Dental Implant Centre is owned by the Registered Manager who also acted as the Responsible Individual and the Principle Dentist.
+The Registered Manager is supported by a wider team of clinical staff.
 We found the practice to have clear lines of accountability and staff told us they understood their roles and responsibilities.